bioexcel/gromacs-docker/README.md

 `generate_specifications_file.py` will build all containers needed to create the final docker conatiner.
 It is provided from `gromacs-hpccm-recipes-mult-stages`.

 Firstly, `generate_specifications_file.py` takes many options.
-It is first called to generate an FFTW conatiner that is optimised for all the SIMD types in `simd_types`.
+It is first called to generate an FFTW container that is optimised for all the SIMD types in `simd_types`.

 Next, `generate_specifications_file.py` is called in a job matrix to build an optimised version of GROMACS for each SIMD type.
 Each of these is then registered to DockerHub with the name `gmx-GROMACS_version-cuda-CUDA_version-SIMD_type`.